jahoyan/jahoyan.github.io/_pages/about.md

 ## 🧑 Personal profile

-I'm currently pursuing the M.E. degree at University of Science and Technology of China My research interests are **machine learning, and computer vision especially 3D vision**.
+I'm currently pursuing the M.E. degree at University of Science and Technology of China.
+My research interests are **machine learning, and computer vision especially 3D vision**.

  Currently I'm working on **Large-scale 3D scene reconstruction** with my Master supervisor **[Prof. Xuejin Chen](http://staff.ustc.edu.cn/~xjchen99/)** at University of Science and Technology of China.